jostylr/literate-programming/lp.md

         .option('-p --preview',  'Do not save the changes.
-Output first line of each file') .option('-f --free', 'Do not use the default standard library of plugins') .option('-d --diff', 'Compare diffs of old file and new file') .option('--verbose', 'Full warnings turned on')
+Output first line of each file') .option('-f --free', 'Do not use the default standard library of plugins') .option('-d --diff', 'Compare diffs of old file and new file') .option('-e --extension <ext>', 'requires a ext as extension for the file') .option('--verbose', 'Full warnings turned on')
     ;